IBM App Connect components and resources

 App Connect Dashboard

-If you're on the VPC-hours price plan, the App Connect Dashboard provides a runtime environment for hosting your workloads.
+If you're on the VPC hours plan, the App Connect Dashboard provides a runtime environment for hosting your workloads.
 You can deploy integrations that you create in App Connect Designer and the IBM App Connect Enterprise Toolkit to run on integration runtimes.
-These integrations are deployed from BAR files that you upload into the Dashboard instance.
-You can also use the Dashboard to store and manage BAR files.
+These integrations are deployed from BAR files that you upload.

-To deploy an integration on the VPC-hours price plan, you upload it in a BAR file, configure the BAR file with environment-specific settings, and create an integration runtime to run the integration.
+To deploy an integration in the App Connect Dashboard, upload it in a BAR file, select or create one or more configurations with environment-specific settings, and create a runtime to run the integration.
 For more information, see Deploying integrations on the VPC plan.

 • The icon that represents the Dashboard home page Use the Dashboard home page to deploy your integrations and access this documentation.

-• The icon that represents the dashboard view of the Dashboard instance The dashboard tab of the Dashboard instance lists the integration runtimes that you create and shows their status.
-Click an integration runtime to see the contents and properties of that runtime.
+• The icon that represents the dashboard page of the Dashboard instance The dashboard page of the Dashboard instance has two tabs that list the integration runtimes that you create and your deployed integrations.
+Click a runtime to see the contents and properties of that runtime.
 Use the runtime tile menu to edit or delete the runtime, or change the version.
-You can also deploy integrations from this view.
+You can also deploy integrations from the dashboard page.

-• The icon that represents the logs Use the built-in log viewer to monitor the integrations that are running in the Dashboard and to view audit information.
+• The icon that represents the logs Use the built-in log viewer to monitor running integrations and to view audit information.
 You can search and filter the logs, and choose the time period to show events.
 You can also download the logs as a JSON file.

-• The icon that represents the Settings page Use the Settings page to configure a secure connection to a system on a private network, and generate credentials to access the public API.
+• The icon that represents the Settings page Use the Settings page to configure a secure connection to a system on a private network, view the status of callable flows, and generate credentials to access the public API.

-• The icon that represents the configuration view The configuration view lists the configurations that you create.
+• The icon that represents the configuration view The Configuration page lists the configurations that you create.
 For example, you must create configurations to provide account details if your integrations connect to applications.
 A configuration for a private network agent is created by default and is used to connect to a system on a private network.
 You can't edit or delete this default configuration.
-You can reuse configurations for multiple runtimes, and you can create configurations in this view.
+You can reuse configurations for multiple runtimes, and you can create configurations on the Configuration page.

 Flows

 A flow connects applications so that you can automate tasks or workflows.
 In App Connect Designer, you can create event-driven flows and API flows.
-In an event-driven flow, you can connect applications like Salesforce, Marketo, and SAP, so that when an event occurs in one application, the other connected applications are updated automatically.
+In an event-driven flow, you can connect applications like Salesforce and SAP so that when an event occurs in one application, the other connected applications are updated automatically.
 An API flow allows requests to be submitted through a mobile or web application.
 The flow completes a sequence of defined actions, then returns a response that indicates whether the actions were successful.
 The flow can also return response data.
+You can create up to 100 flows in App Connect Designer.

 You can also create message flow-based integrations in the IBM App Connect Enterprise Toolkit, which you can package in BAR files to deploy to App Connect Enterprise as a Service.
-If you don't have App Connect Enterprise, you can get the Toolkit by downloading IBM App Connect Enterprise for Developers.
+If you don't have App Connect Enterprise, you can get the Toolkit by downloading IBM App Connect Enterprise Evaluation Edition (previously known as App Connect Enterprise for Developers or Developer Edition).
 Download the Toolkit from the Designer home page.

 For more information, see Types of flows.